nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.3.0 =
+* fixed: Easy IO missing https availability for admin-ajax.php requests when home_url is using plain http
+* fixed: wp_lazy_loading_enabled filter should have 3 parameters
+* fixed: Easy IO shows alert for domain change when a non-default WPML language is active

 = 2.2.9 =
 * added: display total savings on settings page